 7. The House on Mango Street by Sandra Cisneros

-Anyone else forced to read The House on Mango Street when they were in eight grade?
+Anyone else forced to read The House on Mango Street when they were in eighth grade?
 At the time, I did not really know what to think of it.
 I had never heard of a vignette, and this short book of about 20,000 words took me much longer than a day to read.

 Flash forward many years and Cisneros’s novella has become a staple of reading in American schools.
 Based on her own life experiences, she tells the story of a Mexican-American girl named Esperanza and the adversity she must overcome growing up in Chicago.